 - Let the updates install.

-- Once this is done, reboot the computer and check whether the error persists.
+- After finishing this, reboot the computer and check whether the error persists.

 Failing Power Supply

-If this error occurs along with shutdowns and reboots, it might be a power supply program.
+It might be a power supply program if this error occurs along with shutdowns and reboots.
 You will have to get your power supply checked.
-This error occurs because it can’t hold the load, it may trigger this error, and it can indicate a failing power supply.
+This error occurs because it can’t hold the load; it may trigger this error and can indicate a failing power supply.